Sharkmare/LEMON/README.md

 > Either Execute the file or first put it into your neos install directory and then execute it for best results

 > Neos Mod loader will be installed an a modded shortcut created on your desktop to launch neos in modded mode

+## Capabilities:

+Currently LEMON can dowload all NeosModLoader dependencies and automatically install them as well as generate a shortcut to launch neos in modded mode on your desktop